kasskianpoor/ExpenseShare/README.md

     - After you made sure you have the Azure Function Core Tools, run the following command:
         ```shell
+        func init
+        ```
+    - a proped comes up asking you for the worker runtime.
+The worker runtime is going to be python.
+Select python.

+    - After that, run the command below:
+        ```shell
         func start
         ```